Tanvir Chowdhury

-Tanvir Chowdhury (তানভীর চৌধুরী; 25 September 1977 – 9 October 2018) was a Bangladeshi professional footballer who played as a right winger.
+Tanvir Chowdhury (তানভীর চৌধুরী; 25 September 1977 – 9 October 2018) was a Bangladeshi former footballer who played as a right winger.

 Club career

 Tanvir began his career in the Dhaka First Division League with Victoria SC in 1995.
 Tanvir made his Premier Division League debut with Badda Jagorani in 1999.
 He came to the limelight during the 2000 National League with Chittagong Abahani.
 He won the Best Player Award and received Tk 50,000 along with a motorcycle.
 He received a club highest Tk 7.5 lakh salary from Sheikh Russel KC for the 2007 B.League.

 International career

 In 1998, Tanvir represented Bangladesh at the 1998 AFC U-16 Championship.
 During the tournament he scored against South Korea U16 in a 1–2 defeat.
 In 2000, he played in the 2000 AFC Youth Championship qualifiers.
 On 2 May 2000, he made his debut for the Bangladesh national team as a 61st-minute substitute during a 1–1 draw with India in the Maldives Invitational Football Tournament.
 In the same year, he participated in a friendly match against India in London.